empus/armour/UPDATING.md

 	+ New release Armour v3.4.4

+	+ Fix bug:		dnslookup not working properly with scanrbl command
 	+ Enhancement:	allow help and syntax responses from public commands, to be sent via /notice

 		- Config var:	arm(cfg.help.notc): enabled or disabled